AaltoSciComp/scicomp-docs/aalto/linux.rst

   none of these work and you have studied enough to understand the risk, you can ask us.
 Make sure you give details of what you want to do.*
 - I need to change network or some other settings.
-This computer is bound to this certain network and settings can't be changed, users can't be managed, etc.
+Desktops are bound to a certain network and settings can't be changed, users can't be managed, etc.
 - It's a laptop: *then yes, there are slightly more cases you need this, but see above first.*